Articles Library Employee evaluation performance review

 What are the most common methods for evaluating employees?

-The most common employee evaluation methods include management by objectives (MBO), graphic rating scales, behaviorally anchored rating scales (BARS), and 360-degree feedback — each suited to different organizational contexts and evaluation goals.
+The four most widely used employee evaluation methods are management by objectives (MBO), graphic rating scales, behaviorally anchored rating scales (BARS), and 360-degree feedback — each with distinct strengths depending on the role, industry, and evaluation purpose.

 Management by objectives is the most widely used method in goal-oriented business environments.
 At the start of each cycle, managers and employees collaboratively set specific, measurable objectives.
 At review time, performance is assessed based on whether and to what degree those objectives were met.
 MBO works well when individual output is clearly measurable but can undervalue behavioral competencies that are harder to quantify.